m3g/PDBTools.jl/docs/src/mvalue.md

 ## Protein denaturation

-Consider these two states of a model protein, a native and a desnatured (straight chain) state, for which we compute the SASA:
+Consider these two states of a model protein, a native and a denatured (straight chain) state, for which we compute the SASA:
 ```@example mvalue
 using PDBTools